-apply to ministers who are always self-employed for social security, which means they are responsible for the full 15.3 percent SECA tax and therefore the church cannot send that tax money to the IRS.
+apply to ministers who are always self-employed for FICA taxes, which means they are responsible for the full 15.3 % SECA tax and thus the church cannot submit ministers payroll taxes to the IRS.
 Our resources help churches and pastors make the right choice in regards to important tax considerations.

-They are almost always employees for federal and state taxes; therefore, they receive a W-2 from the church.
+Ministers are generally considered employees for federal and state taxes; therefore, they receive a form W-2 from the church.
 This dual tax status is often very confusing to ministers and the churches they serve.
-Some accountants and CPAs who do not understand this unique tax status of ministers and often give ministers and churches incorrect information.
+Some accountants and CPAs who do not understand this unique tax status of ministers often give ministers and churches incorrect information.

-Ministers are also exempt from federal and state withholding; therefore, most ministers file quarterly.
-Ministers may request voluntary withholding by the employing church, but they must complete a W-4 and indicate how much tax money for the church to withhold and send to the IRS.
+Ministers are also exempt from federal and state withholding; therefore, many ministers file quarterly estimated tax payments.
+Ministers may request voluntary withholding by the employing church, but they must complete a W-4 and NC-4 to indicate how much income tax the church is to withhold and remit to the taxing authorities.
 The church should never send social security tax dollars to the IRS.

-2014 SBC Church Compensation Survey - this survey assists ministers and lay leaders as they evaluate equitable compensation for staff
+2016 SBC Church Compensation Survey - this survey assists ministers and lay leaders as they evaluate equitable compensation for staff.

 United States Government Resources